CanisLupus999/slyth-hive/README.md

 # Slyth Hive
-A Fundry adaptation of a high level adventure by Prince of Nothing.
-For use with the Advanced Roleplaying System on Foundry VTT.
+A Foundry VTT adaptation of a high level adventure by Prince of Nothing.
+For use with the Advanced Roleplaying System.

 ## Dependencies:
 PDF Pager: https://foundryvtt.com/packages/pdf-pager